 The Matter controller is a node in the Matter network and a role within the Matter development environment.
 The controller device is used to pair and control the Matter accessory device remotely over a network, interacting with it using Bluetooth® LE and the regular IPv6 communication.

-The following figure shows the available Matter controllers in the nRF Connect SDK.
+The following figure shows the supported Matter controller types in the nRF Connect SDK.

 The Matter controller interacts with the accessory devices using the following protocols: